Skip to content

 specialty_prob_dist,

-suptitle=f"EPUDD plots for {specialty} service")
+suptitle=f"EPUDD plots for {specialty} service (sequence predictor)",

 png